-Today we head back to Kodiak, arriving in the late afternoon to check into the comfortable Kodiak Inn (Best Western Hotel) once more.
+Today we head back to Kodiak, arriving in the early afternoon to check into the comfortable Kodiak Inn (Best Western Hotel) once more.
 Tonight we’ll enjoy one final celebratory dinner together, sharing memories and stories from two of the most amazing weeks of your life!
 You’ll agree it’s been the ultimate Alaskan tour with unprecedented access to photograph Alaska’s best wildlife and landscapes without the hordes of tourists!

 IMPORTANT - Ensure you have read our Tour Booking Conditions prior to booking.
 A copy will be sent with your deposit invoice, and must be signed and returned to us (an emailed scan/photo of your signed copy will suffice), before we accept and confirm your booking.
 The document covers everything from your rights, inclusions and payment schedule, to our cancellation policy and extent of liability.